 Take these precautions to protect your information:

-- Be cautious when providing personal information such as your Social Security number and account or credit card information over the telephone, in person or on the Internet.
+- Be cautious when providing personal information such as your Social Security number and account or credit card information over the phone, in person, on the Internet or elsewhere.
 Don’t give out this information unless you are sure with whom you are dealing.

 - Protect your Social Security number and the Social Security numbers of your children and other family members by not carrying them in your wallet.
 Same goes for your passport and birth certificate.